 You spent big bucks for a thick, cushy orthopedic dog bed and your Lab looked at it, then flopped down on the tile in the kitchen.
+The cat sleeps on it now.
+You tried a suspender looking elbow harness.
+Nope.
 Everything you've tried has been a waste of time and money.

 Calluses are the thick, rough skin over a bony pressure point, just like a callus on our heel from that glorious pair of shoes that never quite fit right, but we wore anyway.